 - The American Psychological Association also has a treatment provider locator that searches for areas of specialization.

 - Your insurance provider usually cover mental health care treatment as long as the provider is in network, or you may pay more out of pocket for someone who is out-of-network.

 It can be terrifying to think that your child is depressed or perhaps suicidal.
 However, the message here is that simply talking to your teen and providing encouragement to get help can be life saving when dealing with depression in young adults.
-Additionally, sign up for Bark.
-We monitor your teens social media, email, and phone sending you an alert if there are signs of depression, self-harm, and suicidal ideation.
+Additionally, monitor your teens social media, email, and phone sending you an alert if there are signs of depression, self-harm, and suicidal ideation.

 Bark is a comprehensive online safety solution that empowers families to monitor content, manage screen time, and filter websites to help protect their kids online.
 Our mission is to give parents and guardians the tools they need to raise kids in the digital age.